 Decorating for spring is one of my favorite things to do (Christmas is most assuredly my favorite though!).
 Spring is such a dramatic season with the sprouting of new leaves, vibrant colors, and warmer weather.
-In this post, I am sharing a few simple ideas for your spring home decor.
+In this post, I am sharing a few simple spring home decor ideas.

 Spring is finally upon us here in Denver, in spite of it having snowed three times in the last week!
 My peonies are about two feet tall, my tulips are about to pop and my daffodils have been blooming for a couple of weeks.
 Plus, my cherry trees are in full bloom!

 Earlier this week, I posted a new Spring Table Setting for a luncheon we are hosting for my mother for Mother’s Day this weekend.
 They are coming to visit in a few days, so I get to celebrate it with her a little early.
 Here are a few images from that post or you can visit the new post here.
 This table setting inspired the other spring decor around this area that I am sharing today.

 After designing a table setting, I usually like to change out the decor in the rest of the room so that it will tie in with the theme of the table and the centerpiece.
 The table setting includes greens, and pinks and whites so it was important to me to coordinate the vignettes with this color palate.
 On the buffet, I simply added some colorful coffee table books and topped them off with a beautiful compote with a few more limes.
 So easy, but fresh and “springy” for sure.